 *We attended a free screening of Missing Link in NYC courtesy of United Artists Releasing.
 All opinions expressed are my own*

 I knew from the first trailer that Missing Link was on my movies to see this year.
 First of all I absolutely love Hugh Jackman (hello Greatest Showman) and Zach Galifianakis is super silly so I already loved the two actors that voiced the two main characters.
 Then I saw the official trailer and I knew Missing Link was going to be a super cute movie that had tons of lessons in them.
 But did it turn out to be a good movie for my preschooler?
 Check out what I thought of the movie after this trailer.
 And if you’re just here for the activity pages, scroll all the way to the bottom ;).

-How long is the movie?
+How long is Missing Link?

 Are there any parts of the movie I should worry about?

 So I’m just going to put it out there and say Missing Link is not a movie for younger children.
 I wasn’t worried about the Sasquatch/Yeti aspect because we absolutely loved Smallfoot and RJ is excited to see Abominable later this year.
 However, the movie is rated PG and it is definitely geared towards older children.
 The “bad guy” of the movie is … persistent and there are a couple fight scenes, gun scenes and even rude jokes that I wasn’t prepared for.

 I caught RJ covering his eyes at least twice because a few scenes were a little dark.
 One of the fight scenes even took place in a bar.
 No one mentioned alcohol but as an adult you’d definitely pick up on it.
 Also for the entire day after the movie RJ was pretending everything was a gun, he’s never done this before so that just shows you how prominent the scenes were.